k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### Step 4 - Add the Target LU Tables to the LU Schema

-1. Define the LU tables to extract the target keys to enable deleting an entity from the target.
+1. Define the LU tables in order to extract the target keys from the target environment.
+These keys are used by the [delete flows](11_tdm_implementation_using_generic_flows.md#step-3---create-load-and-delete-flows) for deleting an entity from the target.

 2. Link the main target LU table to the FABRIC_TDM_ROOT table.

 3. Add the **fnDecisionDeleteFromTarget** Decision function to all target LU tables.
 Note that this Decision function is under Shared Objects and is imported from the [TDM Library](04_fabric_tdm_library.md).

 4. Create the population of the main target LU table based on a Broadway flow.
-The Broadway flow should set the task's target environment to be the active environment, enabling the selection of the target IDs from the target environment.
+The Broadway flow should set the task's target environment to be the **active environment**, enabling the selection of target IDs from the target environment.

 5. Link the remaining target LU tables to the main target LU table.

 Click for more information about the [deleting entities implementation](/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md).

-Click for more information about [deleting entities](/articles/TDM/tdm_gui/19_delete_only_task.md) from a target environment using a TDM task.
+Click for more information about [deleting entities](/articles/TDM/tdm_gui/14_task_overview.md#task-types) from a target environment using a TDM task.

 ### LU Debug

 The LUI should include the source environment, which should be set as the [active environment](/articles/25_environments/01_environments_overview.md) in Fabric.
 When running a [Data Viewer](/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md) on the LU to debug its implementation, do either:

 - Populate the source environment of the LUI using `_dev_`.
 For example, **_dev_1**.
 - Create and deploy a source and target environments to the Fabric Debug server, set the source environment as an active environment in the Fabric Debug server and populate the deployed source environment name in the LUI.
 For example, **UAT_1**.
-Note that the main target LU table replaces the active environment to the target environment.
+Note that the main target LU table sets the **target environment** to be the **active environment**.

 ### Populating the Main Source LU Table - Logic

-The Broadway flow of the main source LU table is generated based on the **populationRootTable.pop.flow** template and deletes and re-populates the main source LU table under the following conditions:
+The Broadway flow of the main source LU table is generated based on the **populationRootTable.pop.flow** template.
+It deletes and re-populates the main source LU table under the following conditions:

-- Running an [Extract task](/articles/TDM/tdm_gui/16_extract_task.md) or a [regular Load task](/articles/TDM/tdm_gui/17_load_task_regular_mode.md) (the Data Versioning is checkbox is cleared) which  loads (inserts) the entities to the target environment.
+- Running an [Extract task](/articles/TDM/tdm_gui/16_extract_task.md) or a [regular Load task](/articles/TDM/tdm_gui/17_load_task_regular_mode.md) (the Data Versioning checkbox is cleared).

-- The **Set Sync Policy** task's setting is not set to **Do not Sync Source Data**.
-This will avoid synchronizing the entities from the source system.
+- The **Set Sync Policy** task's setting is not set to **Do not Sync Source Data** to prevent synchronizing the entities from the source system.

   Click to view the [Override Sync Mode Summary Table](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-the-sync-mode-on-the-task-execution).